MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-orchestrator.md

 This article describes how to use an _existing_ QnA Maker knowledge base with Orchestrator.

-- For new bots, consider using the [question answering](bot-builder-concept-luis.md#question-answering) and [orchestration workflow](bot-builder-concept-luis.md#use-orchestration-workflow) features of Azure Cognitive Service for Language.
+- For new bots, consider using the [question answering](bot-builder-concept-luis.md#question-answering) and [orchestration workflow](bot-builder-concept-luis.md#use-orchestration-workflow) features of Azure AI Language.
 - For more information about Orchestrator, see [Intent recognition with Orchestrator in Composer][orchestrator].
 - For more information about the `bf orchestrator` command, see [the Bot Framework CLI README][bf-orchestrator-cli].